lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ## Latest Updates

+**June 14, 2015**

+*Beta Release* - FE6 should be fully functional and ready for beta testing.
+The only issues known are the ballistas on nomads/warriors graphical glitch (likely won't fix) and every so often, Miledy's script in Ch.
+2 causes a hard lock (will have to fix if consistently reproducible (seems to happen randomly for me)).

 **June 13, 2015**

 Added a Support Manager to handle re-mapping of support conversations when the recruitment order is modified.